 The "Sun" is emblematic of the name of the School's Athletic Teams - Golden Suns.

 The "Cross" in the center of the crest, with the image of the adult, child, and book is the official logo of the Regina Catholic Separate School Division.

-The "Colors" - maroon and gold are the official school colors.
+The "Colours" - maroon and gold are the official school colours.